anilmainali/Tricentis-Tosca/GettingStartedWithTosca.md

 15. Click Install
 16. Restart NO.

-# Create a New Project
+# Create a New Project/workspace
 Steps:
 1. Click on PROJECT.
 2. Click ON New.

 Note: Tosca Commander: Create new workspace dialog opens.

 3. Write a name for new workspace.

 For Example: AS1 Training.

+# Delete a Project
+1. Navigate to where you have saved your project

+In my case C:\Tosca_Projects\Tosca_Workspaces

+2. Select and delete the Project/workspace

 # Resources
 https://support.tricentis.com/community/manuals.do